ept/blog/src/_posts/2021-01-13-decentralised-content-moderation.md

   technologies by extremists.
 * [Amy X. Zhang](https://homes.cs.washington.edu/~axz/publications.html) and her collaborators have done a lot of research on moderation.
+* [Evelyn Douek argues](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4005326) that it's not sufficient to view content moderation as lots of individual decisions on individual pieces of content, but that accountability requires a new form of institution that provides a dynamic, continuous governance structure.
 * [Jay Graber](https://twitter.com/arcalinea) recently published a comprehensive [report comparing decentralised social protocols](https://twitter.com/arcalinea/status/1352316972654944257), and a [blog post](https://jaygraber.medium.com/designing-decentralized-moderation-a76430a8eab)